avezou/django_invoiceproject/README.md

 Address.
 As of now, Address is the only published app.
 It can be installed with pip install django-simple-address (address in INSTALLED_APPS).
 I do not plan on publishing the services or pets apps as they are very simple and specific to my current use case.
+I may publish them bundled with the invoiceapp as it is dependent on them.

 ## Installation

-To install the project clone the repository, change to the django_invoiceproject directory, and install the requirements with
+To install the project clone the repository or download the project as a zip and extract it.
+Change to the django_invoiceproject directory, and install the requirements with
 `pip install -r requirements.txt`.
 Make sure this is done in a virtualenv.